katherinj/light-sound-memory-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-A challenge that I faced at the beginning of the project was trying to figure out why the startGame() and stopGame() functions were not toggling the startBtn and stopBtn.
-I knew something must be misspelled but I could not pinpoint where in the code.
-After a frustrating 10-15 minutes of looking over the code and trying to find the error, I decided to try using the console screen.
-The console revealed a TypeError in the getElementById line of code, and quickly I was able to realize I had looked over a small spelling error where I had capitalized the “ID” part.
-This is the first time I am using Glitch as well as using HTML and JavaScript.
-Learning how to use the console was very valuable to helping solve problems in my code.
-When I finished the initial part of the project, I moved onto the optional features.
-I added 4 different difficulty levels a player could choose from.
-Having the knowledge of the console screen helped me a lot in creating these features.
-I also moved onto using images instead of colors.
-I was having issues with making the images show up on the buttons.
-However, after reading up on how to use images with buttons, I was able to solve this issue.
-The biggest challange I faced while working on this project would have to be making the correct image appear on the button depending if the button selected was correct or wrong.
+The biggest challange I faced while working on this project would have to be making the correct image appear on the button depending if the button pressed was correct or wrong.
+I think the reason I struggled a lot with this feature was because I was not sure how to go about implementing the logic in the JS file with the CSS file.
+At first, I focused on trying to somehow use the active class.
+However, I quickly realized that this would not work.
+Then, I tried to change the function that onMousClick called.
+I then realized that this would not work either because the image would not sync up with the sounds being played and would lag.
+After doing some reserach, I realized that onMouseClick is triggered only once the user has pressed and released the button.
+This is when I realized I needed to focus on the function that onMouseDown was calling.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) A question I have about web development would be how to implement containers in order to align elements.
 After implementing the feature where a player has a certain amount of lives, I wanted to be able to display the remaining lives right on the screen.
 However, I found it difficult to align the life circles properly in relation to the buttons.
 I was reading up on it, and it seems like I would have to learn more about containers in order to implement this feature.
 Also, I would have liked to have more time to find out why I wasn’t able to disable the buttons when I wanted them to be disabled.